BernardoManfriani/Foundation-of-Statistical-Learning/README.md

 # Foundation-of-Statistical-Learning
-Homeworks of the course of Foundation of Statistical Learning at the University of Florence
+Project works of the course of Foundation of Statistical Learning at the University of Florence